Lotfullah21/react/01-Introduction/01-intro-to-components/README.md

 </section>
 ```

-1. If we add the attribute of `type="button"`, we cannot submit the form using this buttton.
+1. If we add the attribute of `type="button"`, we cannot submit the form using this button.

 ```jsx
 <button onClick={handleInput} type="button">